samirsahoo007/system-design-primer/README.md

 For sufficiently small systems you can often get away with adhoc queries on a SQL database, but that approach may not scale up trivially once the quantity of data stored or write-load requires sharding your database, and will usually require dedicated slaves for the purpose of performing these queries (at which point, maybe you'd rather use a system designed for analyzing large quantities of data, rather than fighting your database).

-## Platform layer
+## Platform layer / Application layer / Application server / App server

 Most applications start out with a web application communicating directly with a database.
 This approach tends to be sufficient for most applications, but there are some compelling reasons for adding a platform layer, such that your web applications communicate with a platform layer which in turn communicates with your databases.

 <p align="center">
 <img src="images/platform_layer.png">
   <br/>
+  <i><a href=http://lethain.com/introduction-to-architecting-systems-for-scale/#platform_layer>Source: Intro to architecting systems for scale</a></i>
 </p>

-First, separating the platform and web application allow you to scale the pieces independently.
+Separating out the web layer from the application layer (also known as platform layer) allows you to scale and configure both layers independently.
+Adding a new API results in adding application servers without necessarily adding additional web servers.
+The **single responsibility principle** advocates for small and autonomous services that work together.
+Small teams with small services can plan more aggressively for rapid growth.

+Workers in the application layer also help enable [asynchronism](#asynchronism).

 If you add a new API, you can add platform servers without adding unnecessary capacity for your web application tier.
 (Generally, specializing your servers' role opens up an additional level of configuration optimization which isn't available for general purpose machines; your database machine will usually have a high I/O load and will benefit from a solid-state drive, but your well-configured application server probably isn't reading from disk at all during normal operation, but might benefit from more CPU.)

 Second, adding a platform layer can be a way to reuse your infrastructure for multiple products or interfaces (a web application, an API, an iPhone app, etc) without writing too much redundant boilerplate code for dealing with caches, databases, etc.